Guidelines for Contacting Specialty Career Advisors

 - discuss 4th-year rotations

-- assess students’ level of competitiveness for match
+- assess your level of competitiveness for match by identifying strengths and weaknesses of your application

-- advise on the number and types of residency programs to apply to
+- advise you on a residency application strategy including the number and types of residency programs to apply to

 - Dermatology